Collaborative Problem Solving® (CPS)

 Summary: (To include basic study design, measures, results, and notable limitations)

-This study examined the efficacy of Collaborative Problem Solving in affectively dysregulated children with oppositional defiant disorder (ODD).
-Participants were randomized to the parent training version of CPS or parent training (PT).
-Measures utilized include the Kiddie Schedule for Affective Disorders and Schizophrenia for School-Age Children–Epidemiologic version (K-SADS–E), the Wechsler Intelligence Scale for Children–Revised, the Parent–Child Relationship Inventory (PCRI), the Parenting Stress Index (PSI), the Oppositional Defiant Disorder Rating Scale (ODDRS), and the Clinical Global Impression–Improvement (CGI-I).
-Results indicated CPS produced significant improvements across multiple domains of functioning at posttreatment and at 4-month follow-up.
-Limitations included small sample size and length of follow-up.
+The purpose of the study was to examine the efficacy of Collaborative Problem Solving (CPS) in affectively dysregulated children with oppositional defiant disorder (ODD).
+Participants were randomized to either the parent training version of CPS or parent training (PT).
+Measures utilized include the Kiddie Schedule for Affective Disorders and Schizophrenia for School-Age Children—Epidemiologic version (K-SADS–E), the Wechsler Intelligence Scale for Children—Revised, the Parent–Child Relationship Inventory (PCRI), the Parenting Stress Index (PSI), the Oppositional Defiant Disorder Rating Scale (ODDRS), and the Clinical Global Impression–Improvement (CGI-I).
+Results indicate that CPS produced significant improvements across multiple domains of functioning at posttreatment and at 4-month follow-up.
+Limitations include small sample size and length of follow-up.

 Length of controlled postintervention follow-up: 4 months.